sgtss/CC_JKI23/CC1/tmp/README.md

-This folder contains temporary data for testing purpose only.
+This folder contains temporary data for code DEVOPS and testing purpose only.